atanasovdragan/xml-parser/README.md

 All classes and interfaces and basically the full implementation is located in the "app" folder.

-Notice: You can find Singleton, Factory, Strategy, Gateway and Repository patterns in some of the implemented code solutions.
+**Notice:** You can find Singleton, Factory, Strategy, Gateway and Repository patterns in some of the implemented code solutions.
+You will need
+PHP 7.1 installed to run this app.